 CoinMiner can appear on a device through malicious email attachments or disguised together with legitimate software.
 For example, just recently, there were instances where such malware disguised as Google Translate or MP3 downloaders was mining cryptocurrency.
 However, not all coin miners are malicious; only those which use resources on a device without the knowledge and consent of the original owner.

 Finally, Clop is a dangerous ransomware gaining popularity with cybercriminals worldwide.
-Like other iterations, Clop Ransomware sets out to encrypt a victim’s files and data and will only release them once a sum of money has been paid.
+Like other iterations, Clop Ransomware sets out to connect to and encrypt a victim’s files or accounts and will only release them once a sum of money has been paid.

 Clop mainly targets Windows applications and is currently considered the most dangerous form of ransomware in circulation, as it can infect multiple operating systems and networks simultaneously.
 It is primarily distributed using email or social engineering tactics.

-Over one month in April 2022, a group of cybercriminals known as the “Clop Ransomware Gang” attacked 21 high-profile organizations, infiltrating their systems and stealing critical data.
+Over one month in April 2022, a group of cybercriminals known as the “Clop Ransomware Gang” attacked 21 high-profile organizations, infiltrating their systems and stealing critical information.

 What’s the likelihood of getting several cyberthreats at once?